 edX is a nonprofit online learning platform that delivers courses from over 100 institutions.
 In 2012, edX was founded by Harvard University and MIT to provide high-quality learning experiences to learners everywhere.

 edX offers more than 1,800 individual courses in everything from Computer Science to Public Health, with new courses regularly added.
-The content is free of charge, and although it’s not necessary, you can pay a fee to receive a certificate of completion after completing your coursework (the cost varies by institution).
+The content is free, and although it’s not necessary, you can pay a fee to receive a certificate of completion after completing your coursework (the cost varies by institution).

 You can explore in detail with our edX review where we have recommended the best courses, pricing, and more.